 9 (274).
 Devon Stewart.
 RHP.
 Age 22. $5K bonus.

-Stewart had trouble getting batters out, holding an 8.10 ERA for Lake County in 2016 and he was released by the team on March 23, 2017.
+Stewart had trouble getting batters out, holding an 8.10 ERA for Lake County last year and he was released by the team on March 23rd of this year.

 10 (304).
 Billy Strode LHP.
 Age 22.
 5K bonus.